ahloytan/dbs-techtrek/README.md

 4. Open command prompt, type in `cd backend`
 5. If this is your first time setting up the project, type `npm i`
 6. Launch the project using `npm run start`

+## Telegram WebHook
+1. Search for `DBSTechTrekBot` in Telegram
+2. Set up `ngrok`.
+Previously, the service didn't require an auth token.
+However, it's required now.
+Sign up an [account](https://dashboard.ngrok.com/get-started/setup/windows).
+You should see a command like `ngrok config add-authtoken <YOURTOKEN>` to add your auth token.
+Copy and run that command in the command line.
+You should see an output `Authtoken saved to configuration file: C:\<YOUR_PATH>/ngrok/ngrok.yml`
+3. Since our server is running on `http://localhost:5000`, we need to expose our port by typing `ngrok http 5000` in the terminal
+4. Beside the `Forwarding` property, we should see an `ngrok` url like `https://4f70-219-74-105-56.ngrok-free.app`.
+Go to `https://<ngrok-url>/telegram?setWebhook=true` to set bot webhook url.
+(Note: During development, the `ngrok` url will change everything you expose your port, which means you will have to set the webhook again whenever you restart it)
+5. Message the bot or use any of its commands in Telegram to see it in action
+6. When hosting, repeat step 4 to set the bot's webhook url in production.
+The `ngrok-url` will be replaced with our production backend url
+7. Note - To view/delete the web hook respectively: `https://api.telegram.org/bot<BOT_TOKEN>/getWebhookInfo`, `https://api.telegram.org/bot<BOT_TOKEN>/deleteWebhook`,

 ## Deployment
 1. If you have not set up the deployment projects, head over to Vercel and create 2 repository on your own (1 for the frontend, another for the backend)